Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Quasi-circle-Based prior error Detection

 After detecting suspicious priors, the proposed algorithm improves the result of causal learning by updating the priors.
 If a prior $e=(X_i,X_j)$ is suspect, it will be replaced by another prior $Re(e)$, whose expression is represented as:

-After modifying the priors, the score-based method is used again with the updated set of priors as input, resulting in improved causal learning results.
+After modifying the priors, the based CSL method is used again with the updated set of priors as input, resulting in improved causal learning results.
 The specific algorithm is shown in Alg \ref{alg2}.

 During the actual implementation of the proposed algorithm, the input prior modification process terminates either when no new suspicious priors are detected or when the number of iterations reaches a predetermined value.
 The causal learning result based on the input priors set $P$ at that time is considered as the final result.
 Depending on the termination or suspicious prior assessment conditions, the modification process may occur in multiple rounds, and a prior may be suspected multiple times.
 For instance, in the first round, the prior $e$ may be deemed suspicious.
 In the second round, the reverse of $e$, denoted $Re(e)$, may also be considered suspect.
 If both a prior and its reverse are suspected, it implies that the corresponding two nodes might not have a causal relationship.
 In such a case, the proposed algorithm removes the prior $e$ and $Re(e)$ from the priors set and consistently excludes these priors from the set of candidate edges when adding edges.